wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/resource-group-create-work-id-from-personal.md

 ![](./media/resource-group-create-work-id-from-personal/addingauserwithdirectorydropdown.png)

 Add more details for Ahmet, but make sure to select the appropriate **ROLE** value.
 It's easy to use **Global Admin** to make sure things are working, but if you can use a lesser role, that's a good idea.
 This example uses the **User** role.
-(Find out more about these roles [here](https://msdn.microsoft.com/zh-cn/library/azure/dn468213.aspx#BKMK_1).)
+(Find out more at [Administrator permissions by role](https://msdn.microsoft.com/zh-cn/library/azure/dn468213.aspx#BKMK_1).)
 Do not enable multi-factor authentication unless you want to use multifactor authentication for each log in operation.
 Click the next arrow when you're finished.

 ![](./media/resource-group-create-work-id-from-personal/userprofileuseradmin.png)